 - Personal protection equipment: Finally, at the bottom of the pyramid is personal protection equipment.
-Although considered “the last line of defense,” PPE can make the difference between a minor injury and a sever, life-threatening injury.
+Although considered “the last line of defense,” PPE can make the difference between a minor injury and a severe, life-threatening injury.

 - What is the role of PPE in workplace safety?